TheOriginalGeez/Cupid/MODLIST.md

 - Wider MCM Menu for SkyUI
 - More Informative Console
 - Copy and Paste in Console
-- Stay At The System Page - Updated
+- Stay At The System Page
-- A Matter of Time - A HUD clock widget
+- A Matter of Time
 - SkyHUD
-- Immersive HUD - iHUD Special Edition
+- iHUD SE
 - moreHUD SE
 - RaceMenu
 - Main Font Replacement SSE